oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 ## Test package deployment

 *   setup oVirt Engine.
-*   Create the ovirt_history database using the create_db.sh script in the path (Note: It will drop the database if already exists):

-      < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/create_db.sh
       Note: Postgres is required to create the database.

-Or upgrade the database:
+*   Create or Upgrade the ovirt_engine_history database using the schema.sh script in the path (Note: You will first need to create a new database in postgres if it does not already exist):

-      < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/upgrade.sh
+      < repository folder path >/ovirt-dwh/packaging/dbscripts/schema.sh -d ovirt_engine_history -c apply -u postgres

-*   Run the maven deployment profile:

-      mvn clean install -Pdep

-*   Run the root deployment script as root in the path:
+*   Build the required jars in the path :

-      < repository folder path >/ovirt-dwh/data-warehouse/history_etl/etl_sources/packaging/root_etl_deploy.sh < user you used to run the profile >
+      < repository folder path >/ovirt-dwh

+*   Run:

+      ant

-*   You can now run the ovirt-etl service.
+*   You can now run the ovirt-enigne-dwhd service.

 ## Remove package test deployment